hydra3333/Pi4NAS64/README.md

 - a DLNA server
 - the `hd-idle` app to spin down disks when not used

-It will be good for use by the newly released "Google ChromeCast for Google TV" devices with apps `Kodi` and `VLC`
+It can be connected to by the newly released "Google ChromeCast for Google TV" devices with apps `Kodi` and `VLC` in order to play our collection of home media files.

-(as at 2020.11.07)
+A Raspbetty Pi 4 is comparatively cheap, very low power, extremely reliable, and has decent thoughput to handle multiple streams.

 ---